A step-by-step guide

 Music is a social art.
 Look for opportunities to:

-• Ensembles: Play together with others to improve timing and ensemble playing.
+• Ensembles: Play together with others to improve timing and ensemble skills.

 • Jamming: Share your passion with other musicians in informal settings.